quickwit-oss/quickwit/docs/tutorials/kinesis.md

     1: Stream gh-archive under account XXXXXXXX not found.
 ```

-it means the kinesis stream was not properly created in the previous step.
+it means the Kinesis stream was not properly created in the previous step.
 :::

 ## Launch indexing and search services